wsodsong/go-opera-substate/README.md

 Fantom's off-the-chain testing framework based on [Transaction Substate Recorder/Replayer](https://github.com/verovm/record-replay).

+## Disclaimer
+This is a modified version of opera for measurment purpose.
+Do not use for validator.

 ## Building the Recorder
 The recorder is integrated to opera client.
 To build an opera client, see [Building the source](#building-the-source) section